philipwalton/blog/articles/the-dark-side-of-polyfilling-css.md

 ### Stringifying the AST back into CSS

-Another nice thing about using PostCSS plugins is they already have built-in logic for stringify the AST back into CSS.
+Another nice thing about using PostCSS plugins is they already have built-in logic for stringifying the AST back into CSS.
 All you have to do is create a PostCSS instance, pass it the plugin (or plugins) you want to use, and then run `process()`, which returns a promise that resolves with an object containing the stringified CSS:

 ```js
 postcss([randomKeywordPlugin]).process(css).then((result) => {